E84081210/AreaDetecion_CounterAndTracker/README.md

 - YOLOv4

     - Tracker needs the exact position of object, which means we have to apply object detection first.
+The exact position of object will return from it.

 - TensorRT

-    - It's not simple at all, but I recommend take a look at [NVIDIA official website](https://developer.nvidia.com/tensorrt).
+    - speed up the process.
+I recommendyou take a look at [NVIDIA official website](https://developer.nvidia.com/tensorrt).

 - Docker